01 Jul Roland HP702-HP704-LX705-LX706-LX708 – REVIEW | Digital Pianos

 So in our opinion that is a weak point for the LX705 because Roland should have provided at least 10 to 20 built-in permanent high quality acoustic piano sound for different kinds of music so that you don’t get tired or bored with the sounds and that in case you don’t like some of those pianos selections you would have a lot to choose from unlike the LX705 which does not have that based on our playing experience with it.

-We play real acoustic grand and upright pianos often and we know what real pianos sound like and the LX705 doesn’t sound like any good acoustic piano I have ever played and we are sorry to say that since we had high hopes for the LX705 but were disappointed.
-We would much rather play the HP704 or the previous HP605 because it has almost the identical digital sounds and features as the HP704 does including same key action and piano sound chip.
+We play real acoustic grand and upright pianos often and we know what real pianos sound like and the LX705 doesn’t sound like any acoustic piano we have ever played.
+We would much rather play the HP704 because it has almost the identical digital sounds and features as the LX705 without having that artificial piano sound that we hear.

-However, since everyone’s ears and hearing are unique and we all hear things differently, you make like the piano sound on this LX705 model and if so, then if you like everything else about perhaps you should consider buying this model.
-We are hopeful that Roland will upgrade the piano “software” in this model so that it will be improved and sound great like Roland piano models in past years.
+However, since everyone’s ears and hearing are unique and we all hear things differently, you may like the piano sound on this LX705 model, and if so, then if you like everything else about perhaps you should consider buying this model.
+We are hopeful that Roland will upgrade the piano “software” in this model so that it will be improved and sound like the Roland HP piano models .

 – The cabinet on this model is noticeably taller by a few inches, better looking with more upscale designer cabinet which we like very much and it comes in some attractive colors and finishes